NullVoxPopuli/ember-resources/README.md

 In this example, where the function is `async`, the "value" of `info.value` is `undefined` until the function completes.

-If a function is synchronous, you can avoid the thunk altogether,
+To help prevent accidental async footguns, even if a function is synchronous, it is still ran asynchronously, therefor, the thunk cannot be avoided.

 ```ts
 class MyClass {